spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implement-direct-debit-in-zed.md

     link: docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/test-your-direct-debit-implementation.html
 ---

-This document provides the instructions on how to implement the Direct Debit payment method and integrate it into Checkout, State Machine, and OMS on the back-end side.
+This document provides shows how to implement the Direct Debit payment method and integrate it into Checkout, State Machine, and OMS on the backend side.

-## Persisting payment details
+## Persist payment details

-The payment details for the Direct Debit payment method should be persisted in the database.
+The payment details for the Direct Debit payment method must be persisted in the database.

 To persist the payment details, do the following: